microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-1-prepare-your-agent-in-azure-ai-foundry.md

 ## Step 1: Setup Azure AI Foundry

-1. Navigate to [Azure AI Foundry](https://ai.azure.com) and sign to your Azure account.
+1. Open the browser and navigate to +++https://ai.azure.com+++ and sign to your Azure account.
 Use the following credentials to sign in:
     - **Email**: +++@lab.CloudPortalCredential(User1).Username+++
     - **Password**: +++@lab.CloudPortalCredential(User1).Password+++